 Even if you have Java security installed correctly.
 Safari will NOT auto-launch the JNLP file that starts the Downloader.
 However, you can manually launch it.

 Step 1: Click the TRY IT NOW button to Download the JNLP file.

 Step 2: Look for the Downloads button in the upper right corner of the Safari Window (see image below).
 Click it.

 Step 3: Locate the JNLP file (EDDSDownloader.jnlp) and click on the little "magnifying glass" next to it.
-Choose to open the file.
-This will download the file to your desktop and ask you if you want to run it using Java.
-Click "run".
+Choose "Save As" and save the file to your desktop.

 *The JNLP file will auto-launch in ALL other browsers (including Firefox, Chrome, and Opera).
 These instructions are for SAFARI USERS ONLY.